sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/_index.md

 The editor includes the following features:

 * Syntax Coloring according to the selected theme in the preferences

 * Content/code assist

 * Code formatting

 * Auto Indentation

 * Integrated debugging features

 The most common way to invoke the Ruby editor is to open a Ruby file from the App Explorer or Project Explorer using pop-up menus or by double-clicking the file.

-Paste in your files, import them or create new ones using the new file wizard.
+Paste in your files, import them, or create new ones using the new file wizard.

 When in the 'App Explorer', the new file wizard will offer you to create a file from a template as an option on the 'Next' page.
 These file-templates are contributed by the "Ruby Ruble".